Gitrua07/process-stat-printer/README.md

 # process-stat-printer

 ## Description
 A program that accesses the /proc folder and outputs the statistics about the process and operating system that is running the program environment.
+Implements user input and file access methods to implement the program using C.

 ### Program Output with No Argument
 Outputs the following things about the operating system: